wp-plugins/financial-mathematics/readme.txt

 1. Download, unzip and upload to your WordPress plugins directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Add the shortcode [fin-math] to a page (not a post).
-1. Ensure the page can be read with http (as Mathjax won't word with https).

 == Frequently Asked Questions ==